What is Athletic Training?

 - Treatment, Rehabilitation, Reconditioning

 - Organization and Administration

 What coursework will I be required to take?

 As with any health care profession, EIU athletic training students are expected to excel in the classroom.
-Eastern's Accredited Athletic Training Education Program requires instruction in:
+The accredited Athletic Training Education Program at Eastern Illinois University requires instruction in:

 - Athletic Training Practicum

 - Athletic Training as a Profession